Ivana505/travel-hunter/README.md

 To view all testing documentation please refer to [TESTING.md](TESTING.md)

-## Deployment

-The site was deployed to Github pages using following steps:
-   - Login to Github and go into repository Ivana505/travel-hunter
-   - Click on settings and scroll down to Pages section on the page
-   - Under the source heading select the master branch option and click save
-   - The project has now been deployed and wait for approximate 10 minutes for the link to become active
-   - Refresh the page and click on the link to view the live site

 ### Local Deployment

 In order to make a local copy of this repository, you can type the following into your IDE Terminal: